 No me gustan estos libros.

 (I don’t like these books.)

 For describing your own actions, use the infinitive:

 (I don’t like playing tennis.)

 Use the subjunctive to describe the actions of others:

 (I don’t like that you talk to me like that.)

-This false friend means “It bothers me.”
+This false friend means “it bothers me.”
 Again, it functions like gustar, so use me molesta for singular objects and me molestan for plural objects.
-For example:

 Me molesta el viento.